I am a physicist with a wide range of interests.

 It's very easy, and worthwhile.

-has also been searching through radio data from the Arecibo
+but they have also been searching through radio data from the Arecibo

 which has resulted in the "re-discovery " of over 100 known radio